Nfire07/NMediaPlayer/README.md

 ```sh
   build.bat
 ```
-on a cmd opened in the root directory. then run the application in android studio.
+on a cmd opened in the root project directory. then run the application in android studio.
 For every update sync the changes with android studio by rebuilding the application entirely